 Domestic land snails: Achatina.
-Snail at home, what is necessary for her
+Snail at home, what it needs

-Breeding of domestic land snails in our time is available to both people who are professionally involved in molluscs and beginners.
+Breeding domestic land snails in our time is available to both people who professionally deal with mollusks and beginners.

-True, in pet stores it is rarely possible to meet a consultant who can provide qualified assistance in this matter.
+True, in pet stores you can rarely find a consultant who can provide qualified assistance in this matter.

 These snails belong to the Achatinidae family, which includes several genera and more than 60 species of these mollusks.

-Achatina snails have an elongated and pointed top of the shell, which distinguishes them from fellow subspecies.
-They are very prolific, in one clutch there can be up to 500 eggs, similar to tiny chicken ones.
+Achatina snails have an elongated and pointed crown of the shell, which distinguishes them from their counterparts of other subspecies.
+They are highly fertile; one clutch can contain up to 500 eggs, similar to tiny chicken eggs.

-Achatina is considered the largest land snail, has a yellow-brown shell, the pattern on the shell is zigzag.
+Achatina is considered the largest land snail, has a yellow-brown shell, and a zigzag pattern on the shell.
 The mollusk has a soft body, black or gray in color with small white tubercles.

 Did you know?
 It is known that the largest specimen of a land snail weighed 450 g, and the length of its shell was about 37 cm.